In this era of rising healthcare costs, medical expenses can take a healthy bite out of your wallet.

 3. Control rising healthcare costs with preventive care

 Do you know what is and isn’t covered by your plan?
 Avoid uncovered costs tomorrow by using your covered preventive care today.

-Let’s use your teeth as an example.
+Let’s use oral health as an example.
 If you take your suggested two trips a year to see the dentist, you’re much less likely to need a root canal.
 Why?
 These check-ups will deep-clean your teeth and identify any signs of future issues.
-If your dentist sees you have gingivitis, he or she may help you adjust your brushing and flossing techniques.
+If your dentist sees you have gingivitis, they may help you adjust your brushing and flossing techniques.

-If you’re not making time for preventive care, you’re setting yourself up to spend money in the future you might otherwise avoid.
+If you’re not making time for preventive care, you’re setting yourself up for spending you might otherwise avoid.
 Your health plan wants you to be healthy, so work with it, not against it.